-You agree to abide by the Association's Expenses Policy as amended from time to time and must ensure that your claims are reasonable, accurate and honest and supported by appropriate documentation and that you do not use the Association's resources for your own, your family or friends' gain.
+You agree to abide by the up-to -date Association's Expenses Policy.
+You must ensure that your claims are reasonable, accurate and honest and supported by appropriate documentation and that you do not use the Association's resources for your own, your family or friends' gain.